alextsigonias/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Algorithmic Mechanism Design
+- Economics and Computation
 - Online Decision-Making in Resource Allocation
-- Algorithms for Social Good
+- Algorithmic Mechanism Design
 - Pricing and Revenue Management

 # Education to show in About widget